BradDorney/Patcher/README.md

 # License

 Patcher is licensed under the BSD 3-Clause license.
 See `LICENSE` for more information.
+Dependencies are distributed under their own licenses.